rydmike/adaptive_theme_demo/README.md

 Time to define `ThemeData` since that is always fun and interesting.

-While this app allows us to toggle to Material-2, it is just provided for demo purposes.
+While this app allows us to toggle to Material-2, it is only provided for demo purposes.
 Please do not use Material-2 in a new app in Flutter anymore.
-Use Material-3, really don’t use Material-2 anymore!
+Use Material-3!
+Really don’t use Material-2 anymore!
 Why not?
 Its support will eventually be removed from Flutter.

 We apply our platform adaptive `ColorScheme` and `VisualDensity` (1) that we stored in local variables `scheme` and `visualDensity` in the `AppTheme.use` function.

 We also set the `cupertinoOverrideTheme` to `true`.
 This ensures that all `CupertinoThemeData` properties will inherit defaults from the `ColorScheme` in our `ThemeData`.
-This part is needed to ensure that `CupertinoSwitch` and `Switch.adaptive` will use the same colors as our themed `Switch`.
+This part is needed to ensure that `CupertinoSwitch` and `Switch.adaptive` use the same colors as our themed Material `Switch`.

 ```dart
     // ...continued from above AppTheme and `use` function.